Reuben Hill Award

 A committee conducts an evaluation of the top scholarly journals in the family field.
 Open nominations submitted prior to the March 30 deadline also will be considered.

-March 30: Submit nominations before this date to the Reuben Hill Chair of the RT Section.
+March 30: Submit nominations before this date to the Chair-elect of the RT Section, Amy Rauer.